- Information about Scalia Law

-George Mason University School of Law is a public law school, being part of the Virginia state university system.
-Located in Arlington, Virginia, just minutes from downtown Washington, D.C., George Mason offers tremendous opportunities to its students.
+The George Mason University Antonin Scalia Law School is a public law school, and a part of Virginia Commonwealth's University System.
+Located in Arlington, Virginia, just minutes from downtown Washington, D.C., Scalia Law offers tremendous opportunities to its students.
 We have an outstanding faculty, a state-of-the-art facility, and a student body whose diversity and talents are unrivaled.

-Review basic statistics for George Mason Law, including J.D. enrollment, test scores, undergraduate GPAs, curriculum, faculty, fees and bar passage rates in the ABA/LSAC Official Guide to ABA-Approved Law Schools.
+Review basic statistics for Scalia Law, including J.D. enrollment, test scores, undergraduate GPAs, curriculum, faculty, fees and bar passage rates in the ABA/LSAC Official Guide to ABA-Approved Law Schools.

 Basic knowledge of economic theory is invaluable in gaining a sophisticated legal education and in developing as an attorney.
 Our students become versed in public choice theory, cost-benefit analysis and basic statistical methods.
 With these tools, our graduates are ready to take on complex analysis of legal problems and policies in the current economic and legal climate.

 The first-year curriculum at most law schools is prescribed - students take required core courses in contracts, torts, property, criminal law and civil procedure.
-Law students may specialize in a particular area of substantive law, although they are not required to do so.
 It is during the second year that students will begin to take electives and to focus their legal studies in areas of law that interest them.
-At George Mason students have an opportunity to specialize in a particular area of law by choosing to pursue one of our tracks or concentrations after their first year of study.
+At Scalia Law, students have an opportunity to specialize in a particular area of law by choosing to pursue one of our tracks or concentrations after their first year of study.

 Through our specialty tracks, students may acquire a sophisticated understanding of particular substantive areas of law usually gained only after years of practice or through advanced legal study.
 The three track programs focus on Litigation Law, Patent Law, and Regulatory Law.
 Students pursuing a track will take a number of courses in the particular area of specialization and write a thesis.

 Alternatively, students may pursue one of the law school's concentrations.
-We offer concentrations in Technology Law, Corporate and Securities Law, Patent Law, Homeland & National Security Law, general Intellectual Property Law, International Business Law, Litigation Law, Regulatory Law, Communications Law, Personal Law, Criminal Law, International Business Law, Legal & Economic Theory, and Tax Law.
-Students who choose to specialize will begin to take the electives that are required in each of the specialization programs during the second year.
+Students who choose to specialize will begin to take the electives that are required in each of the concentration programs during the second year.

-The majority of our students will pursue the General Law Program, picking and choosing electives as their interests develop.
+Students are not required to choose a concentration or track while in law school.
+The majority of our students will not select a concentration in order to keep the freedom of picking and choosing electives as their interests develop.

 No. Our admission standards are the same for the full-time and part-time programs.
 However, there is typically a much greater demand for full-time seats.